JPIE108/Minecraft-Stack-Calculator/README.md

 # Minecraft-Stack-Calculator
-Calculate how many stacks in any given quantity of items.
+Calculates how many stacks in any given quantity of items.